Shopnil09/Shopnil09/README.md

 Hi, I am Shopnil - Welcome to my GitHub Repository.
-I am a recent graduate of University at Albany, SUNY.
-I received a Bachelor of Science in Computer Science.

 - 🔭 I’m currently working as a Software Engineer at TruWeather Solutions Inc.
 - 🌱 I’m currenty learning: machine learning, Golang, and how to build my own database